opnfv/armband/docs/installation-instruction.rst

 Abstract
 ========

-This document describes how to install the Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool.
+This document describes how to install the Colorado 1.0 release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool.